Schedule Your Diagnostic Consultation

 Titles Matter…A Lot!

-You know how they say people judge a book by its cover?
+Do you know how they say people judge a book by its cover?

 HubSpot co-founder and CTO Dharmesh Shah is frequently quoted as saying that you should spend about half of the time writing your blog post on Title selection.

-“80 Percent of Success Is Showing Up” (Woody Allen)
+80 Percent of Success Is Showing Up

 While I don’t know if you could credit actor and director Woody Allen as being a blogging thought leader, a big part of success with blogging is showing up: being consistent and blogging often.